-Both silicone and natural rubber (latex) pacifiers are safe when choosing medical-grade, high-quality options from reputable brands, free of BPA, phthalates, and other toxins.
-Silicone edges out for allergy-prone families due to its hypoallergenic nature, while rubber offers a softer, skin-like feel—but inspect regularly for wear to prevent choking risks.1 2 3
+Both silicone and natural rubber (latex) pacifiers are generally safe when choosing medical-grade or food-grade options from reputable brands, free of BPA, phthalates, and PVC.
+Silicone edges out for allergy-prone families due to its hypoallergenic nature and easier cleaning, while rubber offers a softer, breast-like feel—but inspect regularly for wear.1 2 5

 |---|---|---|

-These steps ensure Silicone vs. Rubber Pacifiers: Which is Safer? boils down to informed choices, not guesswork.
+These steps ensure Silicone vs. Rubber Pacifiers: Which is Safer? boils down to your baby's needs—both work well with vigilance.

 Duckie's Verdict: Is it safe?